File: coreutils.info, Node: du invocation, Next: stat invocation, Prev: df invocation, Up: Disk usage

 hard links is counted.
 The FILE argument order affects which links are

-counted, and changing the argument order may change the numbers that
+counted, and changing the argument order may change the numbers and

 The program accepts the following options.
 Also see *note Common